Robinyo/provider-directory/README.md

 For example, a Practitioner must be granted the Organisation Maintenance Officer role (RBAC) and have a membership relationship with an Organisation (ReBAC) in order to maintain healthcare service information on an Organisation's behalf.

+## ❯ Authorisation Service

+The Authorisation Service is comprised of the following components:

+- Security Token Service
+- Policy Decision Point
+- Policy Enforcement Point

+The Security Token Service supports the Client Credentials grant and the Token Exchange grant.

 ![divider](./divider.png)